SAMexpert logo

 At the time when Jennifer conducted the research, there was no System Center in CSP.
 It was only introduced in October 2023.
 Core Infrastructure Suite is still unavailable.
 As a consequence, the discount of about 15% that she had been getting thus far is still unavailable, too.

 Windows Server Datacenter, which you use on virtualised server farms.
-Until October 2022, it had no subscription or maintenance option in CSP.
+Until October 2022, there was no subscription or maintenance option in CSP.
 So Jennifer would be missing the following two things if she switched to CSP in mid-2022 entirely:

 1. Version upgrade rights.
 She wouldn't be allowed to upgrade Windows Server to the latest version.

-2. Azure Hybrid Benefit – the ability to "bring your own licenses" to Azure that provides noticeable cost reduction – would also be unavailable.
+2. Azure Hybrid Benefit—the ability to "bring your own licenses" to Azure, which provides a noticeable cost reduction—would also be unavailable.

 She could decide to stop renewing Software Assurance on the Core Infrastructure Suite Datacenter licenses regardless of her chosen licensing agreement.
 The licenses themselves were perpetual, and nobody would take them from her.